 - Southeast Asia Center

-Examples of planned activities range from seed funding for UW’s department of Asian Languages and Literature to hire a new Korean assistant teaching professor; to spearheading a new Introduction to Global Challenges course in the Jackson School that will introduce UW students; to fields of study and career paths that stress global engagement, to hosting a Diversity & Inclusion in Study Abroad Conference featuring experts on including students with disabilities, first generation college students, students of color, and other groups that have been historically underrepresented in study abroad.
+Examples of planned activities range from seed funding for UW’s department of Asian Languages and Literature to hire a new Korean assistant teaching professor; spearheading a new Introduction to Global Engagement course in the Jackson School that will introduce UW students to fields of study and career paths that stress global engagement; to hosting a Diversity & Inclusion in Study Abroad Workshop featuring experts on including students with disabilities, first generation college students, students of color, and other groups that have been historically underrepresented in study abroad.

 The UW was one of 44 institutions to receive National Resource Center funding for the 2022-2026 program cycle.